 Whether an investigation stems from a subpoena or other legal process, steps should be taken immediately to preserve all potentially relevant data and documents.
-In short, a company rarely knows at the outset what information the investigation will need to consider and review, and it can rarely "undo" data deletion.
-Recommended steps often include communicating preservation obligations to employees and relevant parties (e.g., board members) and suspending routine document retention and/or deletion policies.
+In short, you rarely know at the outset what information the investigation will need to consider and review, and you can rarely "undo" data deletion.
+Recommended stepsoften include communicating preservation obligations to employees and relevant parties (e.g., board members) and suspending routine document retention and/or deletion policies.

 Who should be directing, conducting and/or receiving updates about investigation findings are critical decision points for any matter.
-This includes identifying whether key stakeholders may be witnesses to relevant facts, whether independence of the investigation will receive scrutiny (and relatedly, whether outside counsel should be retained), whether the internal investigation will be conducted under privilege and what company personnel will need to assist with fact gathering.

-in the complaint, is contextual data on parties involved (sales numbers, contracts) available, are minutes from key meetings available, etc.?
+This includes identifying whether key stakeholders may be witnesses to relevant facts, whether independence of the investigation will receive scrutiny, and relatedly, whether outside counsel should be retained, whether the internal investigation will be conducted under privilege and what company personnel will need to assist with fact gathering. (sales numbers, contracts) available, are minutes from key meetings available, etc.?